laravel/docs/upgrade.md

 A collection's `where` method now performs a "loose" comparison by default instead of a strict comparison.
 If you would like to perform a strict comparison, you may use the `whereStrict` method.

+Due to this change, the `whereLoose` method was removed from the collection class.

 The `where` method also no longer accepts a third parameter to indicate "strictness".
 You should explicitly call either `where` or `whereStrict` depending on your application's needs.

 ### Configuration